PPindel/test-a-wheel/README.md

 ### Issues & kanban board

+Github was used to track [issues](https://github.com/PPindel/test-a-wheel/issues?q=is%3Aissue+is%3Aclosed) and a [kanban board](https://github.com/users/PPindel/projects/5) was used to help track stories as they were developed.
+Labels were used to help group stories and issues:

 All the issues were stored in GitHub kanban board issues with the proper label:

 ![image](https://github.com/PPindel/test-a-wheel/assets/114284732/f25632c7-b0bd-4d06-8486-81975ff74e8c)